UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

-For example, if we sorted the mean sugar content for the manufacturers before generating the previous plot, it would be easier to identify which manufacturer produces cereals with the highest mean calorie content.
+For example, if we sorted the mean sugar content for the manufacturers before generating the previous plot, it would be easier to identify which manufacturer produces cereals with the highest mean sugar content.

 Altair allows us to sort a column while plotting.

-Sorting can be done on either the x or y axis using the `sort=` in the `alt.x` or `alt.y` verb.
+Sorting can be done on either the x or y axis using the `sort=` in the `alt.X` or `alt.Y` verb.

 The sort argument takes in either `x` or `y` to specify which axis to sort by.